PrivacyStreams/PrivacyStreams.github.io/index.md

             }

             @Override
-            protected void onFail(PrivacyStreamsException e) {
+            protected void onFail(PSException e) {
                 System.out.println(e.getMessage());
             }
         });</code></pre>

 ### Permission configuration

 In Android, personal data is controlled with a permission-based access control mechanism.
 Android apps need to declare permissions in `AndroidManifest.xml`.
 For Android 6.0+, apps must request permissions at runtime, including checking whether permissions are granted, prompting users to grant the permissions and handling users' access control decisions.
-With Android standard APIs, these are often headache.
+With Android standard APIs, these are often difficult.

-In PrivacyStreams, configuring permissions can be much easier.
+In PrivacyStreams, permission configuration can be much easier.
 Follow the steps below:

-1. Write your pipeline, and cache the exception;
+1. Write your pipeline, and catch the exception;
 2. Print the exception, and you will see which permissions are needed;
 3. Add the needed permissions to `AndroidManifest.xml`.

 That's it.
 PrivacyStream will automatically generate a dialog to ask users to grant permissions.
-If not granted, there will be a `PrivacyStreamsException`.
+If not granted, there will be a `PSException`.

 ## Debugging and testing